Skip to content

 The 'fair wear and tear' grey zone

 This is where most disputes live.
-'Fair wear and tear' means the gradual deterioration of the property from ordinary use over time — faded paintwork, minor scuffs, worn carpet after years of use.
-These are your cost.
-Damage beyond what you'd expect from the length and type of tenancy is the tenant's cost.
+'Fair wear and tear' has no statutory definition — it's a case-law concept (the leading authority is Regis Property Co Ltd v Dudley [1959]) covering the gradual deterioration of the property from ordinary use and the everyday effects of weather: faded paintwork, minor scuffs, worn carpet after years of use.
+Those are your cost.
+Damage beyond what you'd expect from the length and type of tenancy is the tenant's.
 There's no bright line — which is why photos at check-in and check-out matter enormously.

 When the tenant causes damage you're supposed to maintain